j5ik2o/pekko-persistence-typed-fsm/README.md

 ## Overview

-`pekko-persistence-typed-fsm` is a library that improves the implementation of event sourcing patterns using Apache Pekko.
+`pekko-persistence-effector` is a library that improves the implementation of event sourcing patterns using Apache Pekko.
 It eliminates the constraints of traditional Pekko Persistence Typed and enables event sourcing with a more intuitive actor programming style.

 ### Key Features